Best white wine selections for 2025

 Full bodied white wines

-Full bodied white wines are rich, intense, and often oak-aged.
-With higher alcohol content and bold flavors of ripe fruit and spice, they pair perfectly with hearty dishes like roasted meats or creamy sauces.
-These wines offer depth and complexity, making them great for aging.
+Full bodied white wines are rich, intense and often shaped by oak aging.
+Their higher alcohol content supports bold flavors of ripe fruit, spice and rounded texture.
+They pair perfectly with hearty dishes, aged cheese or creamy sauces while their depth also gives them strong aging potential.

 3 Crisp white wines to try